 The heart of what we're doing is simple.
-But if you want in-depth information, this guidebook and the associated resources on the website (at fbcloganville.org/groups) are here to help you.
+But if you want in-depth information, this guidebook and the associated resources (at fbcloganville.org/groups) are here to help you.

-This booklet will unpack the three purposes of community groups and prepare you to lead your own community group with people you already do life with.
+This booklet will unpack the three purposes of Community Groups and prepare you to lead your own Community Group with people you already do life with.
 As you read, answer the questions asked of you throughout this booklet.
 A member of our staff will contact you after you have completed this booklet to go over your responses.